vanh17/snli-classifier/README.md

 `unzip snli_1.0.zip`

 When it finishes unzipping the file.
-Please go to the project main directory by this command.
+Please go to the project main directory.

 At the project main directory, you will see there are two files called test_bayes.py and test_rnn.py.
 The two files are the main file to run naive Bayes approach and recurrent neural network LSTM approach respectively.